The Voice Senior (Russian TV series)

 The Voice Senior (Голос.
 60+) is a Russian singing competition television series broadcast on Channel One.
 Based on the original The Voice Senior, it has aired one season and aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, age 60 or over, drawn from public auditions.
 The winner will be determined by television viewers voting by telephone, SMS text, and The Voice App.
-The winners of the four seasons have been: Lidia Muzaleva, Leonid Sergienko, Dina Yudina and Mikhail Serebryakov.
+The winners of the five seasons have been: Lidia Muzaleva, Leonid Sergienko, Dina Yudina, Mikhail Serebryakov and Raisa Dmitrenko.